victor-gp/algorithms/codingame/ocean-of-code/readme.md

 ![torpedo-range](https://raw.githubusercontent.com/CodinGameCommunity/ocean-of-code/master/torpedoRange.png)

+#### Sonar

+Sonar requires 4 charge actions to load.
+It allows you to check, if the opponent's submarine is in a given sector.
+You will get the response in your next turn.
+This is in respect to the time of issuing the command, not after the opponent moved.

+#### Silence

+Silence requires 6 charge actions to load.
+This allows you to move 0 to 4 cells in a given direction (not visiting already visited cells or islands).
+Your opponent will not know in which direction or how far you've moved.

 The following table shows, how different actions will be shown to your opponent:

 | Your action      | Shown to opponent | comment                                                                                                                        |